Tinkerforge/doc/en/source/Programming_Interface.rst

 Bricks and Bricklets, including future ones.

-The Programming Interface is available for Windows, Linux and Mac OS X as well as mobile operating systems, such as Android, iOS and Windows Phone.
+The Programming Interface is available for Windows, Linux and macOS as well as mobile operating systems, such as Android, iOS and Windows Phone.

 .. note::